Times are tough at the moment. We all need to stay safe and well and this means remaining at home.

 4. Ideas for short breaks: Portugal’s Tavira

 The Algarve is Portugal’s most southerly region, forming a fringe along the Atlantic Ocean.
-The area is blessed with beaches galore, picturesque white washed villages and a pleasant climate (click here for guide books covering the region).
+The area is blessed with beaches galore, picturesque white washed villages and a pleasant climate.

 There is an abundance of towns to consider when deciding which Algarve destination to visit.
 Popular places include the likes of Lagos, Faro, Albufeira, Sagres and Monchique.

 Whichever one you choose will very much depend on what you want to do and your personal preferences.